Services

 FAQs

-What makes a home “high-risk” to insure in Nevada?
+What makes a home “high-risk” to insure?

 Homes may be considered high-risk if they are located in wildfire-prone areas, have a history of claims, use older or nonstandard construction materials, or are difficult to rebuild.
 Even well-maintained homes can fall into this category if insurers view the location as too exposed to fire, flood, or wind losses.